italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 The following terms abbreviations are used in this document:

-- Optical Plug / Coherent Pluggable / Pluggable: A small form factor coherent optical module
+- Optical Pluggable / Coherent Pluggable / Pluggable: A small form factor coherent optical module.
+This document uses these terms interchangeably

 - O-PNC: The control functions specializing in management/control of optical and photonic functions (virtual or physical).
 See {{?RFC8453}}